magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 ### On Adobe Commerce or Magento Open Source on-premises:

 1. Place the bash script [ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh) in the **root** folder of your Adobe Commerce/Magento Open Source 2.4.4 installation (the same folder as the **composer.json**).
-1. Run the bash script with an **apply** argument to lock affected packages to their 2.4.4 versions:
+1. Run the bash script with an **apply** argument to lock affected packages (modules) to their 2.4.4 versions:

     ```bash
     sh ACPLTSRV-2017-fix.sh apply
     ```

-1. Run composer updated to install the locked packages.
+1. Run composer updated to install the locked packages (modules).
 1. Once you are ready to upgrade to 2.4.5 or 2.4.4-p1, run the script with a **rollback** argument:

     ```bash
     sh ACPLTSRV-2017-fix.sh rollback
     ```

-   Skipping this step will result in upgrade errors due to conflicting package requirements.
+   Skipping this step will result in upgrade errors due to conflicting packages (modules) requirements.
 1. After completion of the above steps, you can begin upgrading.

 ## Workaround 2